finbox-in/finbox-in.github.io/docs/device-connect/react-native.md

 ## Authentication

-Once the linking is done you need to open Android Studio and add a maven repository url in your project level `build.gradle` file
+Open Android Studio and in the project level `build.gradle` file, add the repository URLs to all `allprojects` block.

 ```groovy
 maven {